 (Brooks and Chapek, photographers.
 Interior of St. Patrick’s Church, Chesterton, Indiana.
 Steven R. Shook Collection, Porter County GenWeb.)

 Emma lived until September 1963.
-A surviving photo from the ’20s shows her wearing elaborate furs, but forty years later, out West, she once again experienced the poverty and sense of loss she had known at St. Ann’s Orphanage in Terre Haute.
+A surviving photo from the ’20s shows her wearing elaborate furs, but forty years later, out West, she once again experienced the poverty and sense of loss she must have known at St. Ann’s Orphanage in Terre Haute.
 Emma died in Arcadia, California, aged eighty-two, and was buried in a pauper’s grave.
 Her daughter succumbed to cancer five years later.

 The Bailly-Howe property was bought by the Sisters of Notre Dame of Milwaukee, Wisconsin, who used it as a summer health retreat and called it Villa St. Joseph.
 They abandoned it in 1932 during the Depression.
 In 1949, it was acquired by the Michigan City Historical Society.
 When the Indiana Dunes National Lakeshore came into existence in the 1960s, the National Park Service took an interest in the property and it was given to the Federal government in 1971.